Free Things to Do in Corolla, NC

 Take a step back in time without spending a dime!
 A short stroll from the Whalehead Club are additional structures from the Historic Corolla Village.
 You'll find a mix of restored residences, small shops, and historical stops.
 Take your time wandering the unpaved roads and relax while you stroll amongst the beautiful trees.
 Notable stops include the Corolla Wild Horse Fund Museum, The Corolla Schoolhouse, The Island Bookstore, Spry Creek, and Old Corolla Trading Co.

 While not free to climb, the Currituck Beach Lighthouse is an unmistakable landmark of the Outer Banks and makes for a great sightseeing stop and photo op!
 The lighthouse is 162 feet tall (making it the second tallest on the Outer Banks), has 220 steps inside, estimated to have 1 million bricks, and was first erected in 1875.
 The grounds are very beautiful, and offer semi-shaded walks on cobblestone paths.
 Don't miss this chance to see a piece of OBX history!

 Outer Banks Center for Wildlife Education

 The Outer Banks Center for Wildlife Education is what I consider to be the crown jewel for free activities in Corolla.
-The center is over 5,000 square feet and features many different exhibits ranging from historical artifacts to an 8,000 gallon aquarium.
-There is also a auditorium that features a rotation of various educational films.
+The center is over 5,000 square feet and features many different exhibits.
+There is also an auditorium that features a rotation of various educational films.
 Did you know the Outer Banks was once one of the most sought after largemouth bass fishing destinations in the country?
 I sure didn't!
 You'll learn that and a whole lot more about the ecosystem of the Outer Banks and its rich history of wildlife and outdoor sports.
 The wealth of information here is not to be missed and all of it is free for your enjoyment.